simula67/codex/source/index.rst

 Welcome to The Codex!
 =================================

-This project aims to help the consumer acquire a good chunk of the knowledge that is important but usually not taught in school.
+This project aims to help the consumer acquire a good chunk of the knowledge that is important but not usually taught in school.

 Organization
 ------------

 The material is arranged in a course like fashion.
-At any given point, you may find a fork in the road.
+At any given point, when you find a fork in the road.
 You can take any path and ignore the remaining paths without affecting your learning process.
-However, before you go through `Topic A`, you need to go through all the topics that was presented before `Topic A`.
+However, before you go through `Topic A`, you need to go through all the topics that were presented before `Topic A`.
 This is because the material may build on previously introduced subjects.

 Pre-requisites
 --------------